ashahid6760/Algorithms/README.md

 The code examples in this repository have been adapted from the Grokking series on Educative.io, which provides comprehensive guidance on understanding and implementing these coding patterns.

-Table of Contents
-The repository is organized into different directories, each representing a specific coding pattern.
  The current collection includes the following coding patterns:

 Sliding Window
 Two Pointers